-Fully understanding descriptions of biological phenomena usually required students to look up additional resources, e.g., Wikipedia, biological dictionaries, etc. Although the extra effort is necessary once a particular biological phenomenon is chosen as candidate analogy, the challenge in understanding terminologies prevents designers from quickly determining the relevance of each search match to design problems.
+understand descriptions of biological To fully phenomena, students usually needed to reference additional resources, e.g., Wikipedia, biological dictionaries, etc. Although the extra effort is necessary once a particular biological phenomenon is chosen as candidate analogy, the challenge in understanding terminologies prevents designers from quickly determining the relevance of each search match to a design problem.
 The students suggested that the causally related functions highlighted in search matches helped them associate functional similarities between the biological phenomena and design problems.
 This observation agrees with findings in cognitive psychology (Gentner 2006), which suggest that similarities found at the functional level guide people to detect the appropriate analogy.
-AskNature's search tool provides detailed descriptions of a particular biological phenomenon, but designers might find it difficult to quickly make functional associations between the domain-specific descriptions to design problems.
+AskNature's search tool provides detailed descriptions of a particular biological phenomenon, but designers might find it difficult to quickly make functional associations from the domain-specific descriptions to design problems.